matplotlib/matplotlib/doc/users/intro.rst

 ============

 matplotlib is a library for making 2D plots of arrays in `Python
-<http://www.python.org>`_.
+<http://www.python.org>`.
 Although it has its origins in emulating
-the `MATLAB™ <http://www.mathworks.com>`_ graphics commands, it does not require MATLAB, and can be used in a Pythonic, object oriented way.
-Although matplotlib is written primarily in pure Python, it makes heavy use of `NumPy <http://www.numpy.org>`_ and other extension code to provide good performance even for large arrays.
+the `MATLAB™ <http://www.mathworks.com>` graphics commands, it is independent of MATLAB, and can be used in a Pythonic, object oriented way.
+Although matplotlib is written primarily in pure Python, it makes heavy use of `NumPy <http://www.numpy.org>` and other extension code to provide good performance even for large arrays.

 matplotlib is designed with the philosophy that you should be able to